 If you’re still here, then I thank you for reading.
 I have endeavoured to double check these facts along the way.
 Some of them may be my personal interpretation of the songs and their meanings.
 Whilst band members including Don Henley and Glenn Frey have shared thoughts on the meanings of some songs, they have never explicitly stated the connections.
 Perhaps the music is better for your interpretation that simply following the dots.

 The Eagles grew up in Los Angeles at a time of great cultural change, well documented in the BBC’s ‘Hotel California – LA from the Byrds to the Eagles’ which is available on the Internet archive.
-This album and these stories were the influence for me to take a small pilgrimage of sorts to Los Angeles and seek out some of the landmarks, like the Troubadour Club and Laurel Canyon, made famous by the Eagles and others.
+This album and these stories were the influence for me to take a small pilgrimage of sorts to Los Angeles and seek out some of the locations, like the Troubadour Club and Laurel Canyon, made famous by the Eagles and others.
 This blog post covers those Rock n Roll Landmarks of Los Angeles.